torchmd/torchmd-net/docs/source/models.rst

 .. note:: You can train a model using only the labels (i.e. energy) by passing :code:`derivative=False` and then set it to :code:`True` to compute its derivative (i.e. forces) only during inference.

+.. note:: Some models take additional inputs such as the charge :code:`q` and the spin :code:`s` of the atoms depending on the chosen priors/outputs.
+Check the documentation of the model you are using to see if this is the case.

+.. note:: When periodic boundary conditions are required, modules typically offer the possibility of providing the box vectors at construction and/or as an argument to the forward pass.
+Check the documentation of the class you are using to see if this is the case.

 Available Models
 ----------------